pemmenegger/ifc-and-neo4j-viewer/README.md

 <h2 id="usage">🛠 Usage</h2>

 - **Loading Models:**
-  Use the file upload or URL input in [ifc5-viewer/index.html](ifc5-viewer/index.html) to load your IFC files.
+  Use the file upload button to load your IFC files.

 - **Interacting with Models:**
-  Navigate using orbit controls; click on elements within the model tree to inspect detailed attributes.
+  Navigate using orbit controls; click on elements within the 3d space to inspect detailed attributes, properties, materials and quantities.

 - **Exploring Connections:**
-  Check connection data via the generated CSV ([pdf_analysis/extracted_ifc.csv](pdf_analysis/extracted_ifc.csv)) and refer to [demo/explain.md](demo/explain.md) and [demo/explain.html](demo/explain.html) for a deeper understanding.
+  Run connection detection and check connection data via UI or the generated CSV ([pdf_analysis/extracted_ifc.csv](pdf_analysis/extracted_ifc.csv)) and refer to [demo/explain.md](demo/explain.md) and [demo/explain.html](demo/explain.html) for a deeper explanations of underlying principles.

 - **Generating Custom IFC Files:**
   We have a Button to export to Ifc5, developed and tested in [ifc5-export-test/](ifc5-export-test/) to produce IFC5 files with custom geometries and material overrides.

----

 ---